josmiseth/cumulus-akm-poc/README.md

-The name i the repository is just: "Cumulus.json
+The name i the repository is just: "AKMM-Project_Cumulus.json (without any timestamp)

-Copy this file to a temporary file i.e. : "Cumulus_old.json"
+Copy the "newly-saved-file-name".json from downloads folder to the local repository/tmpdir.

 To merge the new project file with the old file use the git command:

-"git merge-file merged-file-name.json new-file-name.json old-file-name.json"
+"git merge-file "merged-file-name".json "empty".json "tempdir/new-file-name".json"

-Ex.:
+---
+Example :
-git    merge-file Cumulus.json      AKMM-Project_Cumulus_2021-04-23T14_02_15.json     Cumulus_old.json
+1. git    merge-file AKMM-Project_Cumulus.json  empty.json  AKMM-Project_Cumulus_2021-04-23T14_02_15.json
+3. git add .
+4. git commit -m "Updated model Cumulus_CM"
+5. git push